mikewoodruff/latitude-brewery/README.md

     app.run(debug=True, port=5000)

+This app uses a personal access token for API access.
 You will also need to update .env to set the environmental variable [GITHUB_SECRET] for GitHub access.
-This should be an access token with the correct repo permissions.
+This should be a personal access token with the correct repo permissions.
+To see how to create a personal access token, please go [HERE](https://docs.github.com/en/github/authenticating-to-github/creating-a-personal-access-token).

     GITHUB_SECRET=TOKEN